 “Get me some traffic control going, shut down the road, and start sending traffic down towards Conejos.
 If one of you wants to go down that way and direct them down towards 17, I’d appreciate it.”

-I let State Patrol know that truckers were getting me some traffic control going and would be sending traffic down to Conejos and from there to 17.
+I had the pack set with me, and let State Patrol know that truckers were getting me some traffic control going and would be sending traffic down to Conejos and from there to 17.

 With the initial response done, I was reduced to monitoring the situation.
 Getting the driver out without Jaws of Life was out of the question, and the passenger looked so injured that the only way I was going to move him was if I had to.
 So I was going from one to the other, just making sure their airways were open, and they still had a pulse.
 I glanced at my watch.
 I’d been on scene five minutes.
 That put fire close, EMS still maybe 10 minutes away.